-By the time you are reading this, if a mountain gorilla tracking safari in Uganda or Rwanda is not on your bucket list, then maybe you are planning your next gorilla trek or perhaps it’s just the interest in great apes that triggered the google search; could it still be that you are looking up some information for a friend of relative planning a trip to Africa?
+By the time you read this, if a mountain gorilla tracking safari in Uganda or Rwanda is not on your bucket list, then maybe you are planning your next gorilla trek.
+Perhaps it’s just your interest in great apes that triggered the Google search; could it still be that you are looking up some information for a friend or relative planning a trip to Africa?

-Choosing to go on a Uganda or Rwanda gorilla safari is one in many lifetime decisions that every visitor will live to remember and be thankful to have made.
+Going on a Uganda or Rwanda gorilla safari is one of many lifetime decisions that every visitor will live to remember and be thankful to have made.
 It tickles the deepest of senses, it presents a feeling of royalty and sometimes evokes tears of joy.
 Entering their territory is always a heartwarming moment, and you will quickly tell by the similarity in behavior, why we share about 98% DNA resemblance with the “gorilla beringei beringei species” (the famed and special mountain gorilla species).

 Mountain gorillas can only be found in three countries in the entire world and in both Uganda and Rwanda there are more than 90% chances of seeing the gorillas during a gorilla trekking safari.
 There have been only very few cases in the past where a group of tourists have missed seeing them after the jungle hike; but either way, a partial refund procedure exists for the failed hike, should this unfortunate incident occur.